-Prevent Blindness America recommends a continuum of eye care for children that can include both vision screening and comprehensive eye exams.
+Prevent Blindness recommends a continuum of eye care for children that can include both vision screening and comprehensive eye exams.
 All children, even those with no signs of trouble, should have their eyes checked at regular intervals.
-Any child who experiences vision problems or shows symptoms of eye trouble should receive a comprehensive eye exam by an optometrist or an ophthalmologist.
+Any child who experiences vision problems or shows symptoms of eye trouble should receive a comprehensive eye exam by an eye doctr (an optometrist or an ophthalmologist.)

 Your child’s pediatrician may also screen your child’s vision as part of a well child visit, and may recommend that your child see an eye doctor if signs of a vision problem are present.
 Only an eye doctor (an ophthalmologist or an optometrist) can give your child an eye exam.

 Some children are more likely to have eye problems.
 Your child's doctor should be aware of the following factors that may make your child more likely to develop a vision problem:

 You may be required to take your child to an eye doctor under state law before he or she enters school.

 Eye care professionals use many different treatments to correct a child's eye problems.
 These treatments may be used alone or in combination.

 Glasses compensate for refractive error, correct a focusing problem, or overcome an eye turn.
 Glasses can help your child to see clearly even though he or she may be farsighted, nearsighted or have astigmatism.